 - Make a soft dough (dough should be soft because if the dough is hard the yomari will break).

-- When the dough is ready cover it with soft piece of cloth and leave it for about half an hour.
+- When the dough is ready cover it with a soft piece of cloth and leaves it for about half an hour.

 - Grease your palm with cooking oil so that the dough will not stick to your hand.

-- Take a small piece of dough and make it first into round then into long yomari shape.
+- Take a small piece of dough and make it first into a round then into a long yomari shape.

-- Add two teaspoon of chhaku into the wrap and slowly close the yomori top.©
+- Add two teaspoons of chaku into the wrap and slowly close the yomari top.©

 - You should keep on roiling the yomari while closing the top.